Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 ORDER BY Table2.ID DESC;

-Two text boxes with the name Qry and TopVal, for Query name and for Top values parameters respectively, and a checkbox with the name Unik for Unique value selection.
-The Top Values text box can be set with a number or a number with a percentage symbol (like 20 or 15%).
-If the Unik checkbox is set then the query suppresses duplicate records based on the selected field values in the Query.
+Two text boxes with the names Qry and TopVal, for Query name and for Top values parameters, respectively, and a checkbox with the name Unik for Unique value selection.
+The Top Values text box can be set with a number or a percentage value (15%).
+If the Unik checkbox is set, then the query suppresses duplicate records based on the selected field values in the Query.

 Form Module Code.